FastJoe90/FastJoeSetupProgram/README.md

 # FastJoeSetupProgram

-FastJoeSetupProgram is a simple desktop tool for managing and saving racecar setup data (weights, tubes, torsion bars, shocks, etc.).
+FastJoeSetupProgram is a simple desktop tool for managing and saving racecar setup data..

 This repo contains two projects:
 - `FastJoeSetupProgram` — core model and utilities (.NET 8)